oliyh/spa-skeleton/README.md

 # spa-skeleton

-A skeleton project for a ClojureScript Single Page Application (SPA) backed by a Swagger API
+A skeleton project for a ClojureScript Single Page Application (SPA) backed by a Swagger API.
+The aim is to provide basic wiring from which an application can be rapidly developed.

 ## Clojure and ClojureScript, side by side